- Home

 Household compositions are changing, and the trend is accelerating.
 Future housing inventory must match the community's needs, which may include housing for smaller, young households and more seniors living with their adult children.

-Addressing Systemic Injustices
+Systemic Injustices

 Housing rules and regulations have historically been powerful tools of racial exclusion.
 How the City's housing rules and regulations have been (or could be) tools of racial exclusion must be carefully examined.

+On March 15, 2023, the City Commission adopted some additional technical revisions (effective March 31, 2023) to the Middle Housing Code.
 Adopted code chapters and Package Number 2 Planning Commission Agendas can be found on the Leg 22-01 Housing Choices Code Update Project page.

 -